vinicius-brito/case-titanic/README.md

 # Titanic Case

-Repository with the solution for the Titanic case for the Software Engineer vacancy in the PRG Data team - Itaú.
+Repository with the solution for the Titanic case for the Software Engineer vacancy in the PRG Data Team - Itaú.

 ## Project Description